Change that happens beneath the surface.

 People usually come to me when something feels stuck.

-Sometimes it shows up as stress that never switches off.
+Sometimes it shows up as stress that never fully switches off.
 Sometimes as anger that flares too quickly.
 Sometimes as a heaviness that has lingered for years.

 • Anxiety and overwhelm